 - Parmesan Cheese: Freshly shredded will give you the best flavor and consistency.

-- Mozzarella Cheese: Provolone, Muenster, cheddar, Gruyere, and Swiss cheese are good options too.
+- Mozzarella Cheese: Provolone, Muenster, cheddar, Gruyere, smoked gouda, and Swiss cheese are also all good options.
 Use a mix of them if you want!

 Want to save this recipe?

-- Bake: Bake until the casserole is bubbly and edges are browned.
+To get that beautiful golden brown topping, bake the casserole uncovered.
+If it browns too quickly, you can tent it with foil halfway through.
 If you want to crisp or brown the top of the casserole a little more, feel free to pop it under the broiler for a few seconds.

 Ingredients